ten-protocol/go-ten/Testnet release plan.md

 ## V5
 1. Optimise sharing of the secret
+   - create a mechanism based on incentives where anyone should be able to respond to a secret request , and be rewarded for that
 2. Support a larger number of aggregators
    a) gossip
    b) dynamic discovery